keerthan0803/Mindsprint/README.md

 Set up OpenWeatherMap API key in app.py app.py:65-67 Run the application: python app.py
 Usage
-Open the application in your browser at http://localhost:5000 Navigate to desired features from the main dashboard index.html:472-536 For crop recommendations:
+Open the application in your browser
+Navigate to desired features from the main dashboard index.html:472-536 For crop recommendations:
 Enter soil parameters (N, P, K values)